DefinitionBy Mayo Clinic Staff

-Breast cancer risk assessment takes into account many aspects of a woman's health and family history to calculate whether she may be more likely than average to develop breast cancer.
+Breast cancer risk assessment takes into account several aspects of a woman's gynecologic health, personal history of breast biopsies and family history to calculate whether she may be more likely than average to develop breast cancer.

-You and your doctor can use results from a breast cancer risk assessment to determine when to begin breast cancer screening and how often it should be repeated.
-A breast cancer risk assessment may also help you and your doctor decide whether you should consider measures to prevent breast cancer, such as medications or surgery.
+You and your doctor can use results from a breast cancer risk assessment to determine if you have an increased risk of breast cancer.
+The breast cancer risk assessment tool can help you and your doctor decide whether you should consider measures to reduce your risk of breast cancer, such as taking medications.

-A breast cancer risk assessment at Mayo Clinic is done by professionals in a specialized breast clinic.
-These professionals also provide counseling, education, screening and discussion about the risks and benefits of genetic testing.
+A breast cancer risk assessment at Mayo Clinic is done by your primary care provider or by professionals in a specialized breast clinic.
+Your health care provider also offers counseling, education, screening and discussion about the risks and benefits of genetic testing.

 - Pruthi S, et al. Chemoprevention for breast cancer.
 Annals of Surgical Oncology.
 2015;22:3230.

 - Ko MG, et al. Reducing the risk of breast cancer: A personalized approach.
 The Journal of Family Practice.
 2012;61:340.

 - Breast SPOREs.
 National Cancer Institute. http://trp.cancer.gov/spores/breast.htm.
 Accessed Oct.
 8, 2015.

 - Pruthi S (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Oct.
 8, 2015.